AaronBecker/daydreamer/README.md

 * Open and half-open file identification
 * Pawn storm bonuses
 * Improved fidelity to uci specifications
+* Revamped move ordering
 * Improved time management, and improved behavior at very fast time controls
 * Improved search behavior in positions with short mates or obvious moves
 * Fixed a bug that caused losses on time in some sudden death situations
 * Fixed a bug that prevented a hash size over 2GB
 * Fixed a bug that caused crashes in very long games (over 250 moves)
-* Fixed a bug that generated incorrect en passant moves while in check
+* Fixed a bug that allowed incorrect en passant moves while in check

+Thanks to Olivier Deville and Dann Corbit for their help identifying the time control and hash size bugs, and to everyone who tested version 1.5.

 Using Daydreamer
 ----------------